Diff4Earth/ige-jaxathon-2025/README.md

-# JAXATHON 2025 : Research Software for Geosciences in JAX
+# JAXATHON 2025 : Leveraging JAX for Environmental Geosciences

 Welcome to the official repository for the **JAXATHON 2025**!
 This event is designed to accelerate the development of participants' respective research software projects using the JAX language while deepening their understanding of its capabilities.